JaneliaSciComp/omnivore/README.md

 Omnivore [![Picture](/jfrc_grey_180x40.png)](http://www.janelia.org)
 ========

 A collection of tools for streaming video and analog/digital time series to disk.
-Synchronization with time series is insured over long time periods by either hardware triggering the video frames or saving their timestamps.
+Synchronization with time series is insured over long periods by either hardware triggering the video frames or saving their timestamps.
 Multiple cameras and multiple analog/digital channels can be recorded simultaneously by spreading the computational load across multiple CPU cores.